 Create plenty of hiding spots by adding caves, plants and other decorations.
-These decorations will give places for the Shrimp to hide during the day and feel safe.
-It will also provide a secure place for mating pairs to breed.
+These decorations will create places for your Shrimp to hide during the day and keep them feeling safe.
+It will also provide a secure place for mating pairs to breed

-Because Shrimp will eat uneaten food in a tank as well as other decaying plant matter, they don’t need a large water change done to their tank.
-A weekly water change of 10 to 15 percent will keep the level of dissolved compounds in control.
+Because Saltwater Shrimp will eat uneaten food in a tank as well as other decaying plant matter, they don’t need large water changes done to their tank.
+A weekly water change of 10 to 15 percent should keep the level of dissolved compounds in control, but always use test kits to verify.
 The new water being added to the saltwater tank needs to be prepared by adding a salt solution to the water and letting it stay overnight.
 The mixed solution can then be added to the tank the next day.

-The small size and nonaggressive nature of Shrimp ensures that they will not attack other fish species.
-Shrimp are also easy prey for many larger fish so they should only be kept with other nonaggressive fish who will not eat them.
+The small size and your Saltwater Shrimp’s nonaggressive nature ensures that they will not attack other fish.
+Shrimp are easy prey for many larger fish so they should only be kept with other nonaggressive fish who will not eat them.

-While different species of Shrimp can also be kept together, it slightly varies based on the specific type.
-For example, the Harlequin Shrimp are territorial and recommended to be kept alone or in multiple pairs of two.
+While different species of Saltwater Shrimp can also be kept together, it slightly varies based on the specific type.
+For example, the Harlequin Shrimp are territorial and we recommend that they be kept alone or in multiple pairs of two.
 Once they establish a pair, these Shrimp will spend all their time together.

 Camel Shrimp are one of the most sociable species and can be kept in large groups.
 They do best with a minimum of 6 in their group.
 Before adding different types of Shrimp, find out about the compatibility of individual species to prevent them from behaving aggressively with each other.